Eli Manning's Total QBR has undergone a giant drop the last few weeks.

-Manning says he doesn’t have a tired arm, but there are some indicators that indicate that as a reasonable question to ask.
+Manning says he doesn't have a tired arm, but there are some indicators that suggest that was a reasonable question to ask.

 Let's take a closer look.

 Manning went 4-for-11 for 52 yards and an interception on throws longer than 10 yards down the field in Sunday's loss at Cincinnati.

 That's continued a trend in which his numbers have sharply declined on throws of that nature.

 The chart on the right shows the rather drastic difference.

 In that span, Manning is 2-for-11 targeting Victor Cruz on those 10-yard-plus passes for 44 yards and no touchdowns in the last three games.
 In the first seven games, Cruz caught 13 of the 22 throws on which he was targeted for 335 yards and three touchdowns.